Islamic Family Law

 - If you are threatened or harmed by another person, you can call the police or go to the police station to report a crime.
 The police can charge the other person with a crime and during any of the court appearances in Criminal Court, the court can issue an Order of Protection.

 - The District Attorney prosecutes the defendant for the alleged crimes.
 You do not participate in the case other than as a witness so you do not need an attorney.
-The District Attorney’s office may have a “Victim-Witness Coordinator” who could assist you.
+And the District Attorney’s office may have a “Victim-Witness Coordinator” who could assist you.

 How do I get an Order of Protection through Family Court?